e0425705/ip/docs/README.md

 Commands available: list, help, done, todo, deadline, event, delete, find, save, bye The expected format of input values:
-	list - gives the list of data inputted help - this pulls out the commands available done x - x is the index of data that you want to mark as done todo x - x is the task description deadline x /by DATETIME - x is the task description and y is the deadline date and time
+	list - gives the list of data inputted help - pulls out the commands available and their input format done x - x is the index of data that you want to mark as done todo x - x is the task description deadline x /by DATETIME - x is the task description and y is the deadline date and time